Dat17aSpring/06_tutorial_mysql_and_spring/README.md

 # 06 Tutorial: Preparedstatements, mysql and spring
-> This is an alternative to using the Spring Frameworks [Default Solution which we cover in teachings](https://github.com/Dat17aSpring/06_Tutorial_MySql_JDBC).
+> This is an alternative to using the Spring Frameworks [Default Solution which we covered in teachings](https://github.com/Dat17aSpring/06_Tutorial_MySql_JDBC).

 ## Connect mysql and a Spring Boot Applications using Preparedstatements